ofmla/2d_forward_memory_profiling/README.md

 # Memory profiling of 2D forward modeling using Devito

 This repository provides simple Python implementations of 2D forward modeling for acoustic media.
 The implementations are based on the [Devito](https://www.devitoproject.org/) and [Dask](https://dask.org/) libraries.
-The [h5py](https://github.com/h5py/h5py), [segyio](https://github.com/equinor/segyio) packages are also used and the 2-D Marmousi model is used in the experiments.
+The [h5py](https://github.com/h5py/h5py), [segyio](https://github.com/equinor/segyio) packages are also used, along with the 2D Marmousi model for testing.
 The main goal here is to monitor the memory during the execution of the modeling using the [memory-profile](https://pypi.org/project/memory-profiler/) tool.

 In a nutshell, this is the full python packages required